Insurance and Payment

 While we are not directly involved with any insurance company, we will do all we can to help you derive maximum benefits from your insurance plan.
 For new patient consultations and dental cleanings, we provide “attending doctor” statements for you to attach to your insurance claim form.
 For more extensive treatment we will submit a pre-treatment estimate to your insurance company, when requested, to determine what reimbursement is available for anticipated services.
 After that treatment is completed, our office will then send in a final insurance claim for you.

-We have a staff member who will help patients receive as much as possible from their insurance company, but remember this is done as a courtesy to our patients.
+Our team will help patients receive as much as possible from their insurance company, but remember: this is done as a courtesy to our patients.
 Each patient is entirely responsible for his or her bill